DanielCoffey1/AutoF11/README.md

 3. Check if AutoF11 is paused
 4. Check the logs for error messages
 5. Try running AutoF11 as administrator if the target window is elevated
+6. Check logs for "Window not foreground, using PostMessage" - this indicates the app is using fallback method

 ### Application Not Starting